johannacarolinep/shop-register/README.md

   13. Next, in the "Config Vars" section, click "Click "Reveal Config Vars".
 You will need to add 2 Config Vars
   ![Heroku - Reveal Config Vars button](documentation/heroku-reveal-config-vars-btn.png)

-- Config Var nr 1:
+- Config Var number 1:
     - Key: PORT Value: 8000
     - This Config Var was provided by [CODE INSTITUTE](https://codeinstitute.net/)

-- Config Var nr 2:
+- Config Var number 2:
     - Key: CREDS Value: (Reach out for this value)
     - This Config Var contains the credentials necessary for accessing the Google Sheet linked to the program.
     ![Heroku - Config Vars](documentation/heroku-config-vars.png)